Skip to main content

 My conclusion brings together Arjun Appadurai’s and Nestór García Canclini’s ideas about cultural violence with Philip Rieff’s ideas about the role of value judgment in maintaining cultural order.
 Rieff highlighted what he saw as an ethical danger of postmodern diversity: how are we to make decisions if we lose the ability to judge certain texts or certain selves as “better” or “worse” than others?
 Canclini describes the ethical dangers of globalization in more practical terms: loss of local or regional identity, economic exploitation of the poor by the rich, and conflicts over what aspects of heritage should be preserved.
 Yet Appadurai argues that the genie cannot be put back into the bottle: despite these dangers, it may not be possible to go back to a world in which cultures seem distinct from one another and some superior to others.
 He suggests that the best solution may be to embrace the multiplicity of selves and values.

-This page titled 3.1: Introduction to Mashup is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Danielle Fosler-Lussier via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 3.1: Introduction to Mashup is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Danielle Fosler-Lussier via source content that was edited to the style and standards of the LibreTexts platform.